 Rick Issan Mugai Elkin

-I’m an avid outdoorsman, hiking, camping, fishing, seeking solitude and communion with nature, I spent my youth among the pine forests of northern New England, attended a small prep school in the White Mountains of NH and completed my formal education with a bachelor’s degree in Studio Art/ Art History and Early Childhood Education from Elmira College in NY state.
+I’m a cyclist, musician, jeweler, zen teacher, father and husband.
+Spending time rejuvenating in the natural world is my solace.
+I spent my youth among the pine forests of northern New England, attended a small prep school in the White Mountains of NH and completed my formal education with a bachelor’s degree in Studio Art/ Art History and Early Childhood Education from Elmira College in NY state.

-I have pursued a lifetime career as an independent studio craftsman as a potter as well as a jeweler/metalsmith and educator and mentor.
+I have pursued a lifetime career as an independent studio craftsman as a potter, jeweler, educator and mentor.

 Early influences in life were the teachings and philosophies of many of the Eastern Gurus popular in the 1970’s, such as Kirpal Singh, Baba Ram Dass, Thich Nhat Hahn, Suzuki, and of course, Trungpa.